-We study and improve existing materials and help develop new ones to meet the demands of a fast-changing, technology-driven world.
+Materials Science and Engineering studies and improves existing materials and helps develop new ones to meet the demands of a fast-changing, technology-driven world.
 From quantum and nanomaterials to metal alloys and ultra-high temperature ceramics, materials scientists and engineers help build the world.

 Our graduates work in fields as diverse as fiber optics, medicine and pharmaceuticals, oil and gas production, metalurgy, semiconductors, cosmetics, failure analysis, patent examination, equipment design, quality assurance, technical management, sales and marketing, product development — and many more.

 More than 50 percent of our students do at least one internship, and we provide opportunities for international experience in China, Germany, and Switzerland.
 Students get hands-on laboratory experiences, a close-knit environment, and opportunities to attend national competitions.